rafwit/solutions-engineers/first_test/README.md

 We do not expect reading code here.
 ## Questions
-* Imagine that you have two classes named "Animal" and "Dog" and you want to the class "Dog" to have all the properties and methods from the class "Animal", how would you do it?
+* Imagine that you have two classes named "Animal" and "Dog" and you want the class "Dog" to have all the properties and methods from the class "Animal", how would you do it?
 How is this called?
 What's the benefit?
 * A call to the setTimeout() global method can block the event loop in NodeJS.
 Is this true or false?
 Why?
 * How can you share information between components on a React application?
 * How would you protect a REST API against potential SQL Injections?